Mark Your Calendar for 2026 — DSM Book Festival — Saturday, May 2

 Reader ($50 – $499)

-Bookey Charitable Foundation, Susan & Carl Voss, John Morrissey, Robert W. & Rose Mary Pratt, Shirley Poertner, Lee Ann Bakros, Kay Fenton Smith, Robert & Nancy Landess, Arden and Margaret Borden, Renee and Steve Schaaf, Gail Hickenbottom, Victoria Herring, and Kaye & Dick Lozier
+Bookey Charitable Foundation, Susan & Carl Voss, John Morrissey, Robert W. & Rose Mary Pratt, Shirley Poertner, Lee Ann Bakros, Kay Fenton Smith, Robert & Nancy Landess, Arden and Margaret Borgen, Renee and Steve Schaaf, Gail Hickenbottom, Victoria Herring, and Kaye & Dick Lozier

 Festival Partners